Alkaline Diet Proof & Scientific Evidence

 Alkaline Diet Reduces Pain

-An acidic diet can increase the liklihood and intensity of pain, but a more alkaline diet can reduce this pain, specifically chronic back pain in this case.
+An acidic diet can increase the likelihood and intensity of pain, but a more alkaline diet can reduce this pain, specifically chronic back pain in this case.

 Article Title: Supplementation with alkaline minerals reduces symptoms in patients with chronic low back pain